JLMorales/Slack-Bulk-Delete/README.md

 ## So....
 How do I use it?

 Hit your command line and go to the location with these files.
-Type bulkdelete.py and it should work its way through the access tokens you gave it and delete up to 100 files at a time from each access token in the _tokens dict.
-Slack gives us 100 items per page and I am not paginating the results to keep this as simple as possible pecause my python knowledge is beginner at most.
+Type bulkdelete.py and it should work its way through the access tokens you gave it and delete up to 100 files at a time from each access token in the \_tokens dict.
+Slack gives us 100 items per page and I am not paginating the results to keep this as simple as possible pecause my python knowledge is beginner at most and my lack of time is advanced at best.